 Sales Tax Refunds

-The purchaser of a taxable good or service, who held a sales tax permit at the time sales tax was paid in error, may:
+The purchaser of a taxable item or service who held a sales tax permit at the time they paid sales tax in error can:

-- amend a sales tax return for the period in which the tax was paid in error, or
+- amend the sales tax return for the period in which the tax was paid in error, or

-- take a credit on a future sales tax return for taxes paid in error to a permitted seller, or
+- take a credit on a future sales tax return for the tax paid in error, or

-A permitted purchaser who did not hold a sales tax permit at the time the tax was paid in error must be assigned the right to refund by the permitted seller and must file a refund claim with the Comptroller.
+A permitted purchaser who did not hold a sales tax permit at the time the tax was paid in error can ask the seller for a refund of tax paid in error.
+The seller can either grant the refund or give the purchaser an assignment of right to refund, which allows the purchaser to file the refund claim directly with the Comptroller’s office.

-A permitted purchaser cannot claim a credit for a local taxing jurisdiction unless the purchaser has previously reported that jurisdiction on its tax return.
-Instead, a claim for refund must be filed with the Comptroller.
+A permitted purchaser cannot claim a credit for a local taxing jurisdiction unless it has been previously reported on prior tax returns.
+Instead, a refund claim must be filed with the Comptroller’s office.

 You can also amend an original return you filed.
 Follow the instructions on the form used to file the original return.
 You cannot electronically file an amended return that reduces the tax due after the due date for the period being amended.

 It is not necessary to file amended returns for separate periods in separate envelopes.
 For efficient processing, the Comptroller’s office will review all the amended returns filed at the same time.

 While waiting for a response about the approval or denial of your credit, do not stop filing sales tax reports and paying the tax due.
 If you fail to report and pay sales tax liabilities on time, you will be assessed penalties and interest on the unreported or unpaid amounts.